-During the quarter, Electrovaya Company, registered in Delaware, agreed to settle a warranty claim consisting of payments of \$75 by October, 2014, \$100 by January, 2015 and \$100 by April, 2015.
+During the year, Electrovaya Company, registered in Delaware, agreed to settle a warranty claim consisting of payments of \$75 by October, 2014, \$100 by January, 2015 and \$100 by April, 2015.
+This was due to an incident in the energy storage unit based with Arizona Public Service (APS).
+There was no design or operational fault associated with Electrovaya, hence it was decided that APS and others would absorb the majority costs of this incident and Electrovaya a small portion as a part of the warranty claim.